zonemaster/zonemaster/docs/public/specifications/test-zones/Basic-TP/basic02.md

   * RCODE is NOERROR and AA bit is set.

 ### NS-NOT-AUTH-1
-The servers for the zone do not give authoritative response.
+The servers for the zone do not give authoritative responses.

 * Zone: ns-not-auth-1.basic02.xa
   * AA bit is unset in responses from ns1 and ns2.